E7x3cutor/WBF-Tool/README.md

 ![Terminal Preview](1.PNG)
 ## 📌 Overview
-A Wi-Fi penetration testing tool developed by **E7x3cutor**, designed to perform dictionary-based brute-force attacks Built as part of an ethical hacking research project to explore wireless network vulnerabilities
+I Present to you WPF-Tool, a powerful utility developed by E7x3cutor designed to perform brute force attacks using a password dictionary.
+The tool systematically tries passwords one by one until it finds the correct one

 - 🚀 **Quantum-Speed** WPA/WPA2-PSK Cracking Engine
 - 👻 **Phantom Mode** - Zero RF Fingerprint Technology